Adaptive Architecture

 $6,000

-The players’ objective is to maneuver through the maze without getting trapped by the hazards of a normal mouse.
-The maze’s ‘walls’ are represented by the sounds of hissing cats and snapping mousetraps.
-The less the players hear of these noises, the more points the players earn.
-If the players are able maneuver through the maze to the end they will have reached the ‘cheese bar’ and then the computer will calculate their score and record it.
+The player’s objective was to maneuver through the maze without getting trapped by the hazards of a normal mouse.
+The maze’s ‘walls’ were represented by the sounds of hissing cats and snapping mousetraps.
+The less the player heard of these noises, the more points the player earned.
+If the player was able to maneuver through the maze to the end, they reached the ‘cheese bar,’ after which the computer calculated their score and recorded it.

 www.micepacemaze.com